Employment Background Reference Checks: How One Simple Call Can Save Your Business!

 What to Do with Bad References

-If a reference was bad, consider whether the referee is credible.
-I’ve been astonished by the lack of commercial acumen and professionalism that some managers show.
-In these cases, I’m more willing to give the candidate the benefit of the doubt, and to keep digging with other referees to see if there’s a pattern.
+If a reference is bad, consider whether the referee is credible.
+Some managers lack commercial acumen and professionalism.
+In these cases, I’m more willing to give a candidate the benefit of the doubt, but I keep digging with other referees to see if there’s a pattern.

 After this conversation, you might decide not to continue with the candidate’s application.

-Regardless, if I’ve tried and failed to get proper references I tread carefully.
-I’d certainly insist on making a job offer with a probation period, and I’d be less agreeable to them failing to meet expectations during performance reviews.
+Occasionally, you just can’t get references.
+For example, a parent who has spent 18 years raising a child may only have friends and acquaintances that they can suggest as referees as they’ve been out of the workplace for so long.
+I tread carefully if I’ve tried and failed to get Reference Calls.
+I’d insist on making a job offer with a probation period, and I’d be less agreeable to them failing to meet expectations during performance reviews.

 Foresight is Better Than Hindsight

-You may be thinking “Reference Calls sound like a lot of work!
-I’m really confident a candidate is a good fit, so I’m going to skip ahead.”
+You may think, “Reference Calls sound like a lot of work!
+I’m confident this candidate is a good fit, so I’m going to skip ahead”.
+Please don’t!
+I’ve noticed a strong correlation between companies that avoid Reference Calls and those that make more expensive mis-hires.

-Remember all the costly mis-hires you’ve made.
-Wouldn’t it have been nice if the solution to avoiding them was spending a few minutes taking a Reference Call?
+Remember all the recruitment mistakes you’ve made.
+Wouldn’t it have been nice if the solution was spending a few minutes making a Reference Call?

 Advertise a Job